ai4ce/DiscoNet/README.md

 ## Citation
-If you find V2X-Sim 1.0 or DiscoNet useful in your research, please cite:
+If you find V2X-Sim 1.0 or DiscoNet useful in your research, please cite our paper.
 ```
 @InProceedings{Li_2021_NeurIPS,
     title = {Learning Distilled Collaboration Graph for Multi-Agent Perception},